-4.11 Deferral of Redemption Date
+4.13 Deferral of Redemption Date

-The Issuer shall notify the Noteholders in accordance with Condition 10 and the Fiscal Agent no later than five (5) Business Days prior to any date set for redemption of the Notes under Condition 4.1, 4.2, 4.3, 4.5 or 4.7 if such redemption is to be deferred as a result of the occurrence and continuation of a Mandatory Redemption Deferral Event.
-If a Mandatory Redemption Deferral Event occurs less than five (5) Business Days prior to the date set for redemption, the Issuer shall give notice of such deferral to the Fiscal Agent and, in accordance with Condition 10, the Noteholders as soon as reasonably practicable following the occurrence of such event.
+Except in respect of Condition 4.10 (Optional Early Redemption for Business Combination Reasons), the Issuer shall notify the Noteholders in accordance with Condition 10 (Notices) and the Fiscal Agent no later than five (5) Business Days prior to any date fixed for redemption of the Notes under Condition 4.1 (Maturity Date), 4.2 (Optional Early Redemption), 4.3 (Optional Early Redemption for Taxation Reasons), 4.5 (Optional Early Redemption for Regulatory Reasons), 4.7 (Optional Early Redemption for Rating Reasons) or 4.9 (Clean-up Redemption) if such redemption is to be deferred as a result of the occurrence and continuation of a Mandatory Redemption Deferral Event.
+If a Mandatory Redemption, the Issuer shall give notice of such deferral to the Fiscal Agent and, in accordance with Condition

+10 (Notices), the Noteholders as soon as reasonably practicable following the occurrence of such event.
 Failure to give notice, however, shall not have any impact on the effectiveness of, or otherwise invalidate, any such deferral of payment of principal or give the Noteholders any rights as a result of such failure.

-If redemption of the Notes does not occur on the date set out in Condition 4.1 or the date specified in the notice of redemption by the Issuer under Condition 4.2, 4.3, 4.5 or 4.7 as contemplated by this Condition 4.10, the Issuer shall redeem such Notes at their principal amount together with any Arrears of Interest and any other accrued and unpaid interest, upon the earliest of:
+If redemption of the Notes does not occur on the date set out in Condition 4.1 (Maturity Date) or the date specified in the notice of redemption by the Issuer under Condition 4.2 (Optional Early Redemption), 4.3 (Optional Early Redemption for Taxation Reasons), 4.5 (Optional Early Redemption for Regulatory Reasons), 4.7 (Optional Early Redemption for Rating Reasons) or 4.9 (Clean-up Redemption) as contemplated by this Condition 4.13 (Deferral of Redemption Date), the Issuer shall redeem such Notes at their principal amount together with any Arrears of Interest and any other accrued and unpaid interest, upon the earliest of:

-- (i) the date falling ten (10) Business Days after the date the Mandatory Redemption Deferral Event has ceased (unless on such 10th Business Day a further Mandatory Redemption Deferral Event has occurred and is continuing, in which case the provisions of this Condition 4.11 will apply mutatis mutandis to determine the due date for redemption of the Notes), subject to Prior Approval of the Relevant Supervisory Authority having been obtained after the Mandatory Redemption Deferral Event has ceased to exist; or - (ii) the date falling ten (10) Business Days after the Relevant Supervisory Authority has agreed to the repayment or redemption of the Notes; or - (iii) the date on which the liquidation (as described in Condition 8) of the Issuer occurs.
+- (i) the date falling ten (10) Business Days after the date the Mandatory Redemption Deferral Event has ceased (unless on such tenth (10th) Business Day a further Mandatory Redemption Deferral Event has occurred and is continuing, in which case the provisions of this Condition 4.13 (Deferral of Redemption Date) will apply mutatis mutandis to determine the due date for redemption of the Notes), subject to Prior Approval of the Relevant Supervisory Authority having been obtained after the Mandatory Redemption Deferral Event has ceased to exist; or - (ii) the date falling ten (10) Business Days after the Relevant Supervisory Authority has agreed to the repayment or redemption of the Notes; or - (iii) the date on which the liquidation (as described in Condition 8 (Enforcement Events)) of the Issuer occurs.